 21. Keep a Positive Attitude

-There’s always a solution for every situation, no matter how frustrating or scary it is.
-Keeping this in mind can help you get over all the challenges of traveling without making any effort.
+There’s always a solution for every situation, whether frustrating or scary.
+Keeping this in mind can help you overcome all the challenges of traveling without effort.

 Just make up your mind to deal with obstacles.
 For example, you should be prepared to deal with traffic jams, flight delays, or other emergencies.
 You need to understand that these obstacles do occur.
 No matter the situation, try to be as calm as you can.

 - Sing a song.
-It’s hard to feel gloomy or anxious while you’re singing your favorite ditty.
+It’s hard to feel gloomy or anxious while singing your favorite ditty.

 22. Always Look Before You Leave